schafdog/topic-spring-boot/README.md

 Step 6 was implemented using JMS messages and using a embedded ActiveMQ.
 The class ReplyEmailSenderJMS also implements the above interface.
 Using spring profile "Step6" will enable this.

-I will have the application running on my own servers.
+I will have the application running in my own kubernetes cluster.

-b